ABCs of Roofing

 3. What is a valley?

-A valley is an area in your roof where two roofs join at an angle.
-The more valleys that your home has, the more labor involved.
-A roofer must be careful when shingling a valley because if it isn’t done right, you will most certainly have leaks in your synthetic shake or slate roof.
+A valley is where two separate planes of a roof join and water is diverted.
+The more valleys, the more labor involved.
+Care must be taken when shingling a valley.
+If it isn’t done right, you will most certainly have leaks in your synthetic shake or slate roof.

 4. What are open or closed valleys?